Chinonyedoris/ChinonyedorisA_Data-Portfolio/README.md

                   🔗 Live Site: [(https://github.com/Chinonyedoris/ChinonyedorisA_Data-Portfolio/)]
                   🌐 GitHub Repo: [(https://github.com/Chinonyedoris)]

    # 🔍 About the Project
           This is my personal portfolio website showcasing projects in Data Science, Machine Learning, Data Analysis, and Research                  Writing.
 The portfolio was designed to reflect both technical skill and storytelling through data.
           I created this Data Science Portfolio website as a centralized space to showcase all my data-related projects — from data                 analysis and research writing to machine learning and UX case studies.

   # 🎯 Purpose:
          This portfolio acts as a placeholder and project hub, allowing me to:

          Organize and display my growing list of real-world projects

          Present my work in a structured and professional manner

           Direct potential collaborators, recruiters, or mentors to a single access point

    # 🧰 Built With:

             HTML/CSS/JavaScript – clean and responsive UI

             Bootstrap/TailwindCSS – for mobile-friendly design

             GitHub Pages – version control and public access

    # 🎯 Goals of the Portfolio
             Showcase end-to-end data science and analysis workflows

             Highlight real-world impact and relevance

             Present projects in a digestible and visually engaging format

             Act as a central hub for recruiters, collaborators, and clients

   # 📦 Future Plans
            Add interactive dashboards using Streamlit

            Integrate blog with technical tutorials and case studies

            Deploy with custom domain

+  # 📂 What It Includes:
+          Placeholder sections for each project

+          Links to GitHub repos and notebooks

+          Coming-soon areas for detailed write-ups and dashboards

+# 🛠 Upcoming:
+         Individual case study pages for each project

+         Blog integration for technical breakdowns

+        Contact form and resume download section

+This is a living space — evolving as I continue to grow and upload new work.

    # 🚀 Project Launch: Successfully Deployed a Firebase-Hosted Web App with Node.js & React Integration (https://coder-896df.web.app/)
           ✅ Firebase Integration: